theshieldslab/theshieldslab.github.io/_pages/about.md

 # Recent News
 ---
+### May 2021

+Rob has been awarded a grant from the National Institute for Dental and Craniofacial Research (NIDCR).
+It is an R03 (Small Grant Program for New Investigators) and will fund our project looking at the biology of an integrative conjugative element - an interesting region of mobile DNA.

 ### April 2021

 Rob has accepted a tenure track position at Arkansas State University and will be starting in August 2021.
 Can't wait to see the great science that comes out of the lab!